The Mary Parrish Center

 - Participate in staff meetings and trainings.

-- Actively participate in appropriate community meetings.
+- Actively participate in all CE care coordination meetings.

 - Maintain client and program confidentiality.

-- Maintain all necessary documentation and records.
+- Maintain all necessary documentation and data reports.

 - Bachelor’s Degree, Master’s Preferred